jmineroff/Domino-Launchpad-Quickstart/README.md

 ## Section 1 - Project Set Up

 ### Lab 1.1 - Forking Existing Projects
 Guide your mouse to the left blue menu and click the **Search** page.
-Afterwards, type the word 'Training' in the cell provided and click enter to discover any projects tagged under 'Training'.
+Afterwards, type the word `Training` in the cell provided and hit `Enter` to discover any projects tagged with `Training`.
 (The left blue menu shrinks to show only the icon of the pages.
 Unshrink the left blue menu by guiding your mouse over the icon pages.)

 <p align="center">
 <img src = readme_images/SearchIndex.png width="800">
 </p>

-Select the project called WineQuality
+Select the project called `WineQuality`.

 <p align="center">
 <img src = readme_images/Search.png width="800">
 </p>

-Read the readme to learn more about the project's use case, status, etc.
+Look at the readme to learn more about the project.

 In the top right corner, choose the icon to **Fork** the project.
-Name the project *WineQuality-yourname*
+Name the project `WineQuality`.

 <p align="center">
 <img src = readme_images/Fork.png width="800">
 </p>

-In your new project - go into the **Settings** tab

-View the default Hardware Tier and Compute Environment - ensure they are set to **Small** and **WineQuality** respectively:
+In your new project - go into the **Settings** tab to view the default **Hardware Tier** and **Compute Environment** - ensure they are set to **Small** and **WineQuality** respectively:

 <p align="center">
 <img src = readme_images/ProjectSettings.png width="800">
 </p>

-Go to the Access and Sharing tab - change your project visibility to **Public**
+Go to the **Access and Sharing** tab and change your project visibility to **Public**.
+This allows anyone with access to your Domino URL to see the files and executions in your project -- on LaunchPad, they must first have logged in with the NVIDIA-provided credentials.

 <p align="center">
 <img src = readme_images/ProjectVisibility.png width="800">